guruthree/cube-bench-classic/README.md

 At some point the h key will bring up on screen help.

 Tested under System 7.5.3 on an LC, LC II, LC II, LC 475, and BasiliskII 1.0.0_p20240224.
 Seems to crash in BasiliskII with a large window size for reasons unknown.
+Tested under System 7.1 on a SE.

 Performance is displayed as TPF, or ticks per frame.
 One tick corresponds to one screen refresh, and so will be about 1/60th of a second for most people.